Azure/aks-engine-azurestack/docs/community/developer-guide.md

 Debug panel open).

-Here is an example `launch.json` file that contains a configuration for debugging the `aks-engine generate` command using the `examples/kubernetes.json` file for its cluster configuration.
+Here is an example `launch.json` file that contains a configuration for debugging the `aks-engine-azurestack generate` command using the `examples/kubernetes.json` file for its cluster configuration.

 ```json